jorgebastida/glue/docs/options.rst

     New in version 0.1.9

 .. note::
-    This feature is unstable on 64bit environments because a bug in PIL.
+    This feature is unstable on OSX > 10.7 because a bug in PIL.

 --ignore-filename-paddings
 --------------------------